 Furthermore, you can make a variable private by using the new

 private keyword.
-Then, you can expose a member of the private variable by creating an alias to it:
+Then, you can expose a member of the private variable by creating an alias for it:

 package MyPkg... is type MyPkg is protected private shared variable Name : MyType; alias SetMessage is Name.SetMessage [String]; alias WriteMessage is Name.WriteMessage;